 Sometime between the late teen and early adulthood years, wisdom teeth erupt through the gums and into the mouth.
 When wisdom teeth are removed earlier, around the early to mid-teen years, the surgical procedure tends to be smoother and result in a faster recovery.

 When is the right time for your child’s wisdom teeth to be evaluated by a dental health professional?

 Greater Charlotte Oral & Facial Surgery provides customized oral surgery treatments with the highest standard of care.
-Dr. Amir Marashi and Dr. Arman Haghighi perform a wide scope of oral and maxillofacial surgery procedures in our office in Fort Mill, SC, including wisdom teeth removal.
-If you or your child have been recommended for wisdom teeth removal, please contact our practice to schedule a consultation with Drs.
-Marashi and Haghighi, our experienced oral surgeons.
+Dr. Amir Marashi and Dr. Jesse Ricciuti perform a wide scope of oral and maxillofacial surgery procedures in our office in Fort Mill, SC, including wisdom teeth removal.
+If you or your child have been recommended for wisdom teeth removal, please contact our practice to schedule a consultation with Dr. Marashi or Dr. Ricciuti, our experienced oral surgeons.

 At Greater Charlotte Oral & Facial Surgery, we make extra efforts to ensure your experience with us is a positive one.
 Hear what some of our patients have to say about their wisdom teeth removal procedure.

 Wisdom teeth are often recommended for early removal for many reasons.
 Generally, most people are unable to accommodate four extra molars in their mouths.
 In addition, wisdom teeth can cause many oral health issues, such as impaction, infection, pain, and dental shifting.
 Removal of wisdom teeth is recommended for most patients to avoid or reduce these complications.